ajawhale/GI-Model-Importer-Faces/README.md

 fixface script here https://files.catbox.moe/25n8jk.py

-note: this repository is a work in progress dm ajawhale on discord with any questions or face dump requests
+note: this repository is a work in progress, dm ajawhale on discord with any questions or face dump requests